Qwellstra/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Task 2 - a function that adds a new node at the beginning of a listint-t list.
 Task 3 - a function that adds a new node at the end of a listint_t list.
 Task 4 -  a function that frees a listint_t list.
+Task 5 - a function that frees a listint_t list. and sets the head to NULL